 Let’s assume that your brand sells music technology and appliances.
 Chances are, these two individuals will both love your brand but will choose completely separate products.

-Whilst User B, a cash-poor student, could choose your headphones which are noise-canceling and are reasonably priced, so that he can study in peace, walk his dog - uninterrupted - and also not break the bank… p.s. he’ll be even more likely to purchase if you offer student discount!
+Whilst User B, a cash-poor student, could choose your headphones which are noise-cancelling and are reasonably priced, so that he can study in peace, walk his dog - uninterrupted - and also not break the bank… p.s. he’ll be even more likely to purchase if you offer student discount!

 So, you’ve set your objective and developed your segmentation strategy.
 What’s the last box to tick on your list of creating great segments?
 Your go-to-market strategy, of course!